GRIFFITH BLUE HEART

-"The Griffith Blue Heart team believes in service and the necessity to educate, equip, and prepare police departments and the community to combat cardiac arrest.
-It is our mission to increase survival of cardiac arrest through law enforcement AED program implementation, high-quality Cardio-Cerebral Resuscitation training, and early defibrillation.
-Griffith Blue Heart offers unmatched innovation, advocacy, and problem solving through field-tested concepts, first-hand survival, and dedication to the cardiac community."
+“The Griffith Blue Heart team believes in service and the necessity to educate, equip, and prepare police departments and the community to combat cardiac arrest.
+It is our mission to increase survival of cardiac arrest through law enforcement AED program implementation, high-quality Cardio-Cerebral Resuscitation training, and early defibrillation.”

-Brandon is the Owner/Founder of Griffith Blue Heart.
+Brandon is the Owner/Founder of Griffith Blue Heart, Chief Executive Officer, as well as the President of the board of directors .
 Brandon is a decorated Police Officer and seasoned instructor with emergency medical training.
 He is an Arizona native whom believes in a life of service to this great country.
 Brandon is an out-of-hospital sudden cardiac arrest survivor who dropped dead in his home at the age of 26 from an electrical malfunction in his heart.
 He was saved by his wife and co-founder Melissa Griffith.
 He is one of the few if not the only Police Officer in the country to return to full active duty after his cardiac arrest with a defibrillator implanted in his chest.
-Brandon serves as the President/CEO of Dynamic Cardiac Care ("Cops Advancing Resuscitation Excellence") nonprofit organization.
 He is one of the founding board members of the Arizona Cardiac Arrest Survivors group where he served as the training and recognition director.
-He sits on the Citizen CPR Foundation 40 Under 40 Committee and the Arizona Health Improvement Plan Heart Disease and Stroke work group.
+He sits on the Citizen CPR Foundation 40 Under 40 Committee and Survivor Committee.
+Brandon is on the Arizona Health Improvement Plan Heart Disease and Stroke work group.
 He has years of experience in public speaking, recognition, instruction, CPR/AED advocacy, AED program implementation, and counseling.

 Brandon developed the Griffith Blue Heart programs and services when he returned to the field after his cardiac arrest and realized how unprepared the majority of law enforcement is for cardiac emergencies.
 He comprised his programs and much of the curriculum from the field where he uses his emergency medical training.
 Brandon has served as a field training officer, defensive tactics instructor, firearms instructor, crisis intervention officer as well as a SWAT and combatives instructor for Tacflow Academy.
-Brandon has been honored to be decorated with several awards for his actions on and off duty including the Heroism award, multiple life-saving medals, unit citation awards, multiple commendations, recognition from the Arizona Department of Health Services and the Citizen CPR Foundation "40 Under 40" award.
+Brandon has been honored to be decorated with several awards for his actions on and off duty including the Heroism award, multiple life-saving medals, unit citation awards, multiple commendations, recognition from the Arizona Department of Health Services, the Citizen CPR Foundation class of 2019 “40 Under 40” award, and the Phoenix Business Journal 2020 “40 Under 40” recognition.
 His proudest accomplishment in life is being a father and husband.
 His first-hand experience as a cardiac arrest survivor and first responder gives him a unique perspective in his speaking and instruction.
 Brandon strives to earn each day and hopes to significantly impact survival rates and the cardiac community.
-He oversees all the training and events for Griffith Blue Heart delivering a one of a kind passion and message.
+He oversees all operations, training and events for Griffith Blue Heart delivering a one of a kind passion and message.

 Melissa Griffith is the co-founder of Griffith Blue Heart and a national certified Cardiovascular Perfusionist who graduated from Midwestern University with a Masters in Cardiovascular Science.
 Melissa completed her Bachelors degree in Global Health at Arizona State University.
 Melissa has always had a passion for medicine and graduated the Emergency Medical Technician program at Glendale Community College before attending Arizona State University.
 She has been honored to receive several awards to include the Buckeye Police Department life-saving medal, the Mike Patten award, and the outstanding life-saving awards from AZSHARE (Shave Hearts in Arizona Registry & Education) and Arizona Cardiac Arrest Survivors.